cscart/docs/en/user_guide/stores/index.rst

         -   CS-Cart Ultimate
         -   Multi-Vendor Ultimate
     *   -   Product
         -   A product belongs to a specific storefront.
 It can appear simultaneously on multiple storefronts, if you assign categories from those storefronts to the product.
+Prices can be different, depending on the storefront.
         -   A product belongs to a vendor.
 It will appear on all the storefronts where the vendor appears.
+The price will remain the same.
     *   -   Category
         -   A category always belongs to one specific storefront and appears only there.
         -   A category appears on all the storefronts.